BookNook Insights

 • Local advocacy that reflects research-based guidance, community trends, and funding structures

-By focusing on interventions that are grounded in research, tailored to the local context, and designed to equitably meet the needs of those who are struggling with literacy, we all can make progress in closing the achievement gap and ensuring that students have the opportunity to develop these essential skills.
+By focusing on interventions that are grounded in research, tailored to the local context, and designed to broadly meet the needs of those who are struggling with literacy, we all can make progress in closing the achievement gap and ensuring that students have the opportunity to develop these essential skills.
 Parachuting in a solution is not only ineffective but may even do harm.
 Together we make a difference in the lives of learners everywhere, let’s go!

 Learn More.